 |01/06/1863||Inverness and Perth Junction Railway|

 Dunkeld to Pitlochry opened.
-Dunkeld (Perth and Dunkeld Railway) becomes a through station (the north wall of the overall trainshed was removed).
+Dunkeld (Perth and Dunkeld Railway) becomes a through station (the trainshed and north wall of the overall trainshed were later removed).

 |09/09/1863||Inverness and Perth Junction Railway|